-- Goal 1: Foothill has a documented strategic enrollment plan that expands access to college programs for underrepresented student populations, outlining touch points from outreach through registration to provide support for potential and incoming students. - Goal 2: Foothill's CCAP dual enrollment partnerships have established pipelines from high school to Foothill College programs.
-Dual enrollment partnerships focus on expanding college access in the high schools for underrepresented student populations. - Goal 3: Foothill College has community-based partnerships in low-income and historically underrepresented communities, reflective of diverse and culturally relevant outreach models. - Goal 4: Foothill College implement and operationalize credit for prior learning practices including but not limited to competency-based education, challenge exams, third-party evaluators, industry certification, etc.
+- Goal 11: Foothill has a documented strategic enrollment plan that expands access to college programs for underrepresented student populations, outlining touch points from outreach through registration to provide support for potential and incoming students. - Goal 12: Foothill's CCAP dual enrollment partnerships have established pipelines from high school to Foothill College programs.
+Dual enrollment partnerships focus on expanding college access in the high schools for underrepresented student populations. - Goal 13: Foothill College has community-based partnerships in low-income and historically underrepresented communities, reflective of diverse and culturally relevant outreach models. - ☑ Goal 14: Foothill College implement and operationalize credit for prior learning practices including but not limited to competency-based education, challenge exams, third-party evaluators, industry certification, etc.

 This phase represents the period from student enrollment to completion of their first college-level course.
 The objective here is to help students choose and enter a program of study as early as possible.
 Many students seeking degrees drop out after only one or two terms as evidenced by our most recent data.
-Similar to access data referenced above in the Connection phase, our course retention data also indicates African American, Latinx, Native American and Pacific Islander students are less likely than their peers to remain in their class(es).
+Similar to access data referenced above in the Connection phase, our course retention data also indicates African American, Latinx, Native American and Pacific Islander students are less likely than their peers to remain in their class(es)28.
 Between 11% to 14% of these students withdraw from our courses, representing nearly 4,000 enrollments our college loses each year.
-In fall 2019, among students whose educational goal is a degree or transfer, 66% were still enrolled at our college in winter 2020.
+In fall 2019, among students whose educational goal is a degree or transfer, 66% were still enrolled at our college in winter 2020.29 level courses in their chosen program of study.

-Foothill, therefore, needs to understand how our students get from their initial enrollment at our college to the point of passing their first collegelevel courses in their chosen program of study.
 What are their experiences?
 What are some policies or processes we have put into practice that created hurdles in their educational journey?
 These reflection points helps us better understand our students' lived experiences as well as sheds light on why students stop out and leave our campus altogether.

+...Our course retention data also indicates

+African American,

-...Our course retention data also indicates African American, Latinx, Native American and Pacific Islander students are less likely than their peers to remain in their classes.
+Latinx, Native American and Pacific Islander students are less likely than their peers to remain in their classes.